 You get the picture.
 The vast majority of charities in the UK are small and are set up by people passionate about a cause, a person, a community.
 This guide is for anyone who is looking to set up a charity where turnover is initially expected to be below £150,000 per year.

 We should start by saying that this is not a full and comprehensive guide to charity law.
 In order to keep it as simple as possible we have included just enough to guide you through the basics.
-The website of the Charity Commission of England and Wales is where you should go for the full breakdown on absolutely everything you need to know about registering, and running a charity.
+The website of the Charity Commission of England and Wales is where you should go for the full breakdown of absolutely everything you need to know about registering, and running a charity.
 You’ll want to refer to it frequently during your application.

 What we try to do here, is lead you through the steps needed to achieve a successful charity registration with the Charity Commission for England and Wales.
 Separate rules apply for Scotland and Northern Ireland.